-When 8 year old Zack’s mum Anne was diagnosed with breast cancer, their life was turned upside-down.
+When 8 year old Zack’s mum Polly was diagnosed with breast cancer, their life was turned upside-down.

-Welcare matched Zack with a mentor who was a source of comfort, support and an extra pair of hands for Anne and her young family for 18 months while Anne underwent treatment.
+Welcare matched Zack with a mentor who was a source of comfort, support and an extra pair of hands for Polly and her young family for 18 months while Polly underwent treatment.

 When my mummy got sick she tried to keep life as normal as possible for me and my little brothers who were four and two.
 But Mum was very tired from her treatment, and couldn’t play with us like she used to.
 Sometimes she had to spend all day in bed.
 Someone at the hospital told Mum about Welcare and she asked them for help.